 WANTED (2008) is to urban dwelling white guys what MADEA'S FAMILY REUNION is to young black men, and it's a fascinating "gotcha" dichotomy: the African American ideal is to be a church-going family man; white guy's ideal is to be a sociopathic sniper.
 Not that you can't be both, of course, like in THE STEPFATHER.
-Perhaps you don't get Angelina Jolie for arm candy if you go that route, but then again, maybe you actually get to have sex with someone (though for some 'tis better to have Jolie in the bush than have three in the hand).
+Perhaps you don't get Angelina Jolie for arm candy if you go that route, but then again, maybe you actually get to have sex with someone.

 As the lead "Young King Arthur"-type.
 WANTED's James McAvoy is pretty soft.
-Keanu Reeves had it much better.
-He gets a few winks at the audience (he eschews Reeves' Matrix glasses as if afraid the audience will think he's unaware of whom he's aping) but McAvoy's a non-Neo Neo; he may get a drab cubicle and the black 'second' father and the hot 'mentor' chick in leather with the slow mo guns thing, but he's an accountant not a programmer, and he's too much of a schmuck to even be a good frat boy, let alone a good alterna-rocker bassist.
-Another problem: he takes forever to wise up; he's still shouting "Are you guys really assassins?!?" loud enough for the whole room of non-in-the-know workers to hear, and the movie's half over already.
+Keanu Reeves had it much better in the exact same role (McAvoy even gets a few winks at the audience when he eschews Reeves' Matrix glasses) but McAvoy's a non-Neo Neo; he may get a drab cubicle and the black 'second' father and the hot 'mentor' chick in leather with the slow mo guns thing, but he's an accountant, not a programmer, and he's too much of a schmuck to even be a good frat boy, let alone a good alterna-rocker bassist.
+Another problem: he takes forever to wise up.
+He's still shouting "Are you guys really assassins?!?" over the sound of whirring Kinko's copiers and the movie's half over already.
 In V FOR VENDETTA, Natalie Portman passed the time in prison reading lesbian love letters.
-This guy flails and goes "dude!" like the guy on the acid trip whose actually serious about writing all this shit down because it's so brilliant or seems genuinely afraid when everyone decides to cut him up and eat him.
-It's like, just let it go, dude.
+MacAvoy just flails and goes "dude!" like the guy on the acid trip whose actually serious about writing all this shit down because it's so brilliant or seems genuinely afraid when everyone jokes they should kill him cuz he's so annoying.
 At least he learns to take a lot of punches.
+That was some comfort.

 But it all ultimately matters little as McAvoy ends the film babeless and still unbroken, lecturing the audience for their sloth after tastefully dispatching his boss from a Rear Window style sniper scope rifle right from his living room.
-Take a note, you high school nerds so trampled underfoot: firearms make vengeance sweet!
+Take a note, you high school nerds so trampled underfoot: long range firearms make vengeance sweeter!

 I don't care about copycats so much as the ever-increasing amount of time it takes in these films to get our average guy to actually wise up and shake off his civilized Clark Kentish stupor.
-In the old westerns, you'd just throw a guy a gun and he'd be ready; Stanley Kramer came along and made them cowards, and yea, they believed Stanley Kramer, and yea, they became cowards.
-Each new Neo take progressively longer to mature as he attempts to shucker loose from the Kramer-liberal finger trap.
+In the old westerns, you'd just throw a guy a gun and he'd be ready.
+Stanley Kramer came along and made that guy a coward, and yea, we believed Stanley Kramer, and yea, we became cowards.
+As a result, each new Neo take progressively longer to mature as he attempts to shucker loose from the Kramer-liberal finger trap.

 And what about the slasher movies, the horror movies with the girl cowering in fear and dropping the knife right by the body, etc., screaming and yelling for the sheriff even when the sheriff is a maniac and she knows this?
-How long before she's suffered enough and there's that "snap"?
-Wes Craven seemed to think that this "snap" was a bad thing, showing how we're all killers inside as if it's something to be ashamed of, shaking his finger at it (as in the final chilling freeze frame of the original HILLS HAVE EYES) even while rubbing our noses in it.
+How long before she's suffered enough and there's that "snap" signifying her reversion to savagery?
+Wes Craven seemed to think that this "snap" was a bad thing, showing how we're all killers inside as if it's something to be ashamed of (as in the final chilling freeze frame of the original HILLS HAVE EYES) even while rubbing our noses in it.
 Damn you, Wes Craven!
 We don't want to be made ashamed of it!
 We need to celebrate it!
-What's the difference between suburban dad finding his inner sadist vs. a soldier winning an award on the field of battle?
+What's the difference between a harried-by-rampaging-bikers suburban dad finding his inner DEATH WISH drive vs. a soldier winning an award on the field of battle?

 In WANTED, our dumb hero learns to kill but he never really learns to love... killing.
 He does learn to boast about what a bid widdle boy he is as he issues Columbine-positive declarations to the fourth wall, but in my mind he'll never be more than a little pisher with good reflexes.